 I stood there like an idiot for what seemed like a century waiting for my friends to find stir sticks.

-Going in a large group (there were seven of us) is challenging enough in the daytime but impossible at night.
+Going to the Zoo Lights with a large group (there were seven of us) is challenging enough in the daytime but impossible at night.
 I wanted to go “rogue” myself and regretted that I didn’t.
 One blink and you lose each other.
-It’s much easier meandering on your own.
+It’s much easier to meander on your own.

-The lights were gorgeous but it was hard to take pictures of them because they were constantly blinking and changing.
+The lighting displays were gorgeous but it was hard to take pictures of them because they were constantly blinking and changing.
 Doug was more successful as you can see in the photos below.
 It always helps to take a cameraman along.

 We found a brightly lit carousel and everyone wanted to go for a ride.
 I stayed on the ground hoping to grab a few shots.